-In recent years, the EPA has embarked on a significant waste reform program to better support fair and equitable competition, stability, growth and innovation in the waste and resource recovery sector.
+In recent years, the EPA has embarked on a significant reform program to better support fair and equitable competition, stability, growth and innovation in the waste and resource recovery sector.
 The reforms involved amendments to the Environment Protection Act 1993 (EP Act) in November 2017.

-Amendments included improved waste stockpiling controls, provisions supporting the assessment and identification of materials as waste or approved recovered resources, additional deterrents for breaches of the EP Act and licence conditions, enhanced tools for investigating and prosecuting illegal dumping and more comprehensive provisions for imposing financial assurances.
+Amendments included improved waste stockpiling controls, provisions supporting the assessment and identification of materials as waste or approved recovered resources, additional deterrents for breaches and authorisation conditions, enhanced tools for investigating and prosecuting illegal dumping, and more comprehensive provisions for imposing financial assurances.